2403A51373/Projects/README.md

 # Projects
-Consists of all the projects i have worked on
+Consists of all the project I have worked on during my coruse learning , wtmp